IanMadlenya/hatecode/python/README.md

 * list vs. tuple
 * range vs. xrange
 * Show me three different ways of fetching every third item in the list? (enumerate with list comprehension, enumerate with filter,a[2::3])
+* Get a value from a dict, if not exist , return a default value - dict.get(key, 'defualt value')

 ### Standard Libraries
 * argparse